noahgiboney/network-service/README.md

 Swift Package Manager

 ## Usage
 This service is an extension on <code>URLSession</code>, making it easy to make networks calls with async/await.
-There is automatic encdoing and decoding of the <code>Codable</code> type and error handling with a custom <code>NetworkError</code>
+There is automatic encdoing and decoding of the <code>Codable</code> type and error handling with a custom <code>NetworkError</code>.
+You can pass function custom JSON Encoders and Decoders, or use the defaults.

 ### Import The Package
 ```